The purpose of this policy is to:

-- after consideration of all available information you form a view that the child is in need of protection and
+- after consideration of all available information the staff member forms a view that the child is in need of protection and

-- you believe that the child’s parents/carers will not be open to support from family services to address their child’s wellbeing.
+- the staff member believes that the child’s parents/carers will not be open to support from family services to address their child’s wellbeing.

 For contact details visit:

-- — for information, and guidance to help you respond to family violence
+- – for information and guidance to help respond to family violence

 - – for family violence victims/survivors to be referred to counselling and information